VisuRiddles: Fine-grained Perception is a Primary Bottleneck for Multimodal Large Language Models in Abstract Visual Reasoning: VisuRiddles

-\textbf{Collection.} We manually collect a diverse set of visual reasoning problems from Chinese National Civil Service Examination, which form the five core categories of the benchmark.
-RAVEN and Sudoku samples are generated following the method\footnotemark[1]\textsuperscript{1} and the protocols\footnotemark[2]\textsuperscript{2}.

-\textbf{Cleaning.} After initial collection, we recruited twelve trained annotators to verify and refine the dataset.
-This process involved identifying and removing duplicated questions, correcting answer key errors, and filtering out incomplete or noisy samples to ensure data consistency and reliability.
-Quality control included annotator training, multi-pass review, dispute resolution, and cross-validation on overlapping samples.

-\textbf{Consolidation.} All cleaned samples were manually translated into English, covering question and answer.
-Each item was then categorized into its corresponding reasoning type based on expert explanations provided by the Fenbi educational platform.
-All data were standardized into a unified JSON format, supporting structured access to image content, metadata, and reasoning annotations.

-Following the structured pipeline, we initially collected 1,275 abstract visual reasoning problems, each accompanied by expert-level analysis and answer.
-After careful filtering and quality control, we construct VisuRiddles with 770ok samples in the basic categories and 200 samples in the high-level categories.
+We initially collected 1,275 AVR problems, each accompanied by expert-level analysis and answer.
+After careful filtering and quality control, we construct VisuRiddles with 800 samples in the basic categories and 200 samples in the high-level categories.
 Key statistics of VisuRiddles are summarized in Tab.~\ref{statistic}.
 For the basic AVR tasks, each question is formulated as a single-choice problem, with answer option distributions of A (25.75\%), B (24.75\%), C (24.375\%), and D (25.125\%).
 In the high-level categories, RAVEN Reasoning and Sudoku Reasoning each account for 10\% of the total data, and require models to generate exact symbolic outputs to be considered correct.